andreasabel/haskell-style-guide/haskell-style.md

 ```

 Saves a volatile binding `merrors` and a boring `return ()`.
-Note that a further eta-contraction would remove the binding `errors`
+Note that a further eta-contraction would remove the binding `errors`,
-which actually helps reading the code.
+yet this binding actually helps reading the code.

 ```haskell
 callCompiler cmd args = do